 To be honest, I first picked it up because I liked the cover (remember the 8-second rule?).
 I decided to take a look inside when I realized they were speaking specifically to people like myself, a part-timer trying to make enough to eventually go freelance.
 The very first example the authors shared felt almost like a story from my own past.
 I was sold.
 I immediately found out if I could by it on Amazon for less than Borders was asking for it, which I could.
 So I shelved the copy I was perusing, went home, and bought a used copy.

 From there it’s been an exciting ride of digging out past financial statements, cringing before lists of foolish purchases and working diligently on putting together a plan to make a go of it — financially speaking.
 (My husband thought their no nonsense language regarding credit cards being “dragons” we must slay was particularly well said. :)) I’m also looking forward to increasing the percentages we’re able to sock away for ourselves in the various savings accounts Kiernan and D’Agnese suggest those of us “with not-so-regular jobs” open.

-The Money Book plan is so simple, I think even we can follow it, which is a great big step in the right direction on The Road to Writing.
+The Money Book plan is so simple, I think even we can follow it.

 What have you done to make changes in your finances?
 What’s worked?
 What hasn’t?